-Guess what?
-The good news is that you don’t have to!
+The good news is that you don’t have to.
+If you're too afraid to step outside your comfort zone, don't.
 If what you’re already doing insofar as your child’s education goes is working for you and your child, by all means, keep doing what’s working!

 I won’t pretend to have all the answers for everybody.
 My way isn’t the only way.
 It isn’t necessarily the best way for everyone.
 It’s an option.
 An alternative.
 I’m not interested in trying to convert people who are happy with how things are going academically, socially, and emotionally for their children to my way of thinking.